Guguant/english-translate-practice/2021-04-23-the-world-book-day.md

 2021-04-23

 Yeah, today is the World Book Day.
-I am read the **Zen and the Art of Motorcycle Maintenance**.
+I am reading the book **Zen and the Art of Motorcycle Maintenance**.